justintv/Twitch-API/Streams-Resource.md

 ### Response

-Response an array of featured streams.
+Response has an array of featured streams and paginated links.
 Each element in the featured array has promotional text, a promotional image, and a nested stream object (see above).

     {
       "_links": {